UnoSD/Blog/Infrastructure as code in 2021/article.md

 This is all managed for your by all the tools, except **CLI/PS** where you have to look after this yourself; write conditional code and specify retries and what to do if it all goes bad.

-###### This is a live article, I will try and keep it up to date with the new development and to complete the missing bits, if you want to suggest a change, please submit a pull request to [this](https://github.com/UnoSD/Blog) repository.
+**I will soon publish a repository on GitHub with working examples in each language**

-###### Opinions expressed are solely my own and do not express the views or opinions of my employer
+###### This is a live article, I will try and keep it up to date with the new development and to complete the missing bits, if you want to suggest a change, please submit a pull request to [this](https://github.com/UnoSD/Blog/blob/master/Infrastructure%20as%20code%20in%202021/article.md) repository.

 ###### Cover image: "A visual representation of the DevOps workflow" by [Kharnagy](https://commons.wikimedia.org/wiki/User:Kharnagy) (edited) is licensed under CC BY-SA 4.0, .